Foxtron: History

 Foxconn purchased the former Lordstown Assembly factory in Lordstown, Ohio from Lordstown Motors in May 2022, with plans for Foxconn to take over assembly of the Lordstown Endurance and enter into a new joint venture to develop MIH-based vehicles.
 At HHTD22 in October 2022, Foxtron presented two concepts: an affordable urban hatchback named the Model B, also styled by Pininfarina, and the Model V pickup truck, along with the production version of the Model C concept from HHTD21, which will be produced and marketed in Taiwan by Yulon's subsidiary Luxgen as the n^{7}, starting in 2023.
 Under the CDMS model, Foxtron CEO Andy Lee described the Luxgen n7 as having been designed by Foxtron (shown as the Model C), with manufacturing handled by Yulon at its factory in Miaoli, and delivery to Luxgen performed by Foxtron.
 Ed Hightower, the CEO of Lordstown, flew to Taiwan in 2022, seeking to meet with Foxtron executives and make a deal to bring production of a mid-size SUV to the Lordstown plant, but was denied an audience and flew back to Detroit after two weeks.
 In November 2022, Foxtron broke ground for a new factory in Thailand, which is intended for MIH-based EV production.
 The company sustained financial losses in 2021 and 2022.

 In October 2023, at the annual HHTD event, Liu Yangwei appeared with Nvidia CEO Jensen Huang and the production version of the Model B; they announced the companies would build "AI factories" to develop autonomous driving software.
 In addition, the Model N panel van was unveiled.
-Foxtron went public on Monday, November 20, 2023; shares on the Taiwan Stock Exchange closed down 9% on the first day of trading, amid concerns the demand for EVs was slowing.
+Foxtron went public on Monday, 20 November 2023; shares on the Taiwan Stock Exchange closed down 9% on the first day of trading, amid concerns the demand for EVs was slowing.
 In February 2024, Foxtron exhibited the production Model B to the European public, accompanied by representatives of the model's designers, the Italian studio Pininfarina.

 For HHTD 2024, Foxtron debuted two new vehicles: the Model D and the Model U. Model D is a "Lifestyle Multipurpose Utility Vehicle" styled by Pininfarina, and Model U is a mid-sized bus derived from the Model T, designed for narrow streets and long routes.

+In December 2025, Foxtron agreed to acquire Luxgen, a Taiwanese auto manufacturer and subsidiary of Yulon, for NT$787,600,000 pending Fair Trade Commission approval.
+The deal is expected to close in the first quarter of 2026.